gvwilson/buildtogether.tech/src/teams/index.md

     Cinematic Universe, the answer is probably no.

 The devil doesn't need more advocates.
-:   We remember when [%i "contrarian (why not to be)" %]contrarians[%/i%]
+:   We remember when contrarians[%i "contrarian (why not to be)" %]
     turn out to be right because it happens so infrequently, but because those moments are memorable, some people fall into the habit of taking the opposite point of view no matter what is being discussed.

 You wouldn't have gotten this far if you weren't good at this.
-:   Some people have [%i "self-confidence (lack of)" %]so little
+:   Some people have so little
-    confidence[%/i%] in their ability despite their good grades that they won't make any decision, no matter how small, until they have checked with someone else.
+    confidence[%i "self-confidence (lack of)" %] in their ability despite their good grades that they won't make any decision, no matter how small, until they have checked with someone else.
 This is often a result of social conditioning: in particular, women are more likely to doubt themselves, while men often over-estimate their